varunsh17/Team-Shanks/README.md

 Baically , we arelike a company that organises games and tournaments of E-sports ..
 We focus on bringing people of different community towards games ..
 For running it into localhost of your computer please write npm install before npm start :)
+Open your terminal and then type

+1.$ git clone {the url to the GitHub repo}

+This clones the repo

+cd into the new folder and type

+2.$ npm install

+This installs the required dependencies

+To run the React project.
+3.$ npm start
 """